gr8willi35/DSI_CS3/README.md

 ![Final Important Words](https://user-images.githubusercontent.com/25779351/116606073-d0e42a80-a8f5-11eb-8475-7d578cb29623.png)

 Looking at these new words I extended my stop list, one of the words excluded was "planet", which may seem surprising considering there exists a strong correlation.
-It seemed to over power the other words and excluded way more books and removing it was an improvement.
+It seemed to overpower the other words excluding too many books and removing it was an improvement.
 Extending the stop words was an exercise in trial an error to see what worked and what didn't.

 I also tried to further improve the model with bi-grams but after a few attempts removed it as it instead reduced my overall accuracy and performance.
 The problem is bi-grams without implementing an extensive stopwords list increases the size of the corpus too much and the model can't decipher what is significant.